Canadian Adult Education Credential (CAEC)

-The GED tests offer adults a way to obtain a high school equivalency diploma recognized by Alberta Education.
+The Canadian Adult Education Credential (CAEC) is a Canadian education credential that meets industry standards as a replacement for the General Educational Development (GED).
+The CAEC tests offer adults a way to obtain a high school equivalency diploma recognized by Alberta Education.

-Portage College offers GED prep support through the CALP offices at various locations and can administer GED tests in Lac La Biche or Cold Lake.
+Portage College offers CAEC prep support through the CALP offices at various locations and can administer CAEC tests in Lac La Biche or Cold Lake.

-Many employers will accept the GED in place of a high school diploma, and some college programs accept the GED in place of a prerequisite.
+Many employers will accept the CAEC in place of a high school diploma, and some college programs accept the CAEC in place of a prerequisite.

 • must be 18 or older